butlerx/wetty/README.md

 By default WeTTy will try to ssh to port `22`, if your host uses an alternative ssh port this can be specified with the flag `--sshport`.

+If you'd prefer an HTTP base prefix other than `/wetty`, you can specify that with `--base`.
+Do not set this to `/ssh/${something}`, as this will break username matching code.

 ### https